What is GDPR?

 What personal data does Solverboard hold?

-When an individual signs up as a Member to a Solverboard instance, we collect their name and email address so that we can identify them again when they log in.
+When an individual signs up as a user to a Solverboard instance, we collect their name and email address so that we can identify them again when they log in.
 Once they have registered, they are free to add other information about themselves, such as a picture and biographical details.

 Is Solverboard allowed to collect personal data?